 - 1. Make sure the headlamp switch is in the off position. - 2.
-Remove the two screws from the license plate lamp assembly. - 3.
-Remove bulb socket by turning counterclockwise. - 4.
-Carefully pull the bulb out from the socket.
+Remove the two screws from the license plate lamp assembly and pull it down. - 3.
+Carefully pull the bulb out from the contacts.

 Install new bulb(s) in reverse order.